EricZinda/Perplexity/docs/pxHowTo/pxHowTo070ActionVerbs.md

 Let's ignore the pronoun related predications and focus on `_delete_v_1(e2,x3,x8)`.
 We're not going to handle any modifiers to it either, so we can ignore both `e2` and `x3` (since `x3` represents the pronoun).
 That leaves `x8`, which is the thing the user wants to delete.

 We could try implementing `_delete_v_1` like the other single `x` predications we've built by calling the `combinatorial_predication_1()` helper.
 The problem is: `_delete_v_1` doesn't support sets > 1.
-Delete, doesn't make sense for a set of items "together".
+"Delete" doesn't make sense for a set of items "together".
 Deleting items together sounds dangerously like "deleting them in a transaction" which our file system can't do.
 Really, delete can only apply to one item at a time, and it shouldn't support a "together" semantic unless it can really enforce it.
 So, it will use a different helper called, `individual_style_predication_1()` which ensures that only single individuals make it through, like this:

 ~~~
 @Predication(vocabulary, names=["_delete_v_1"])